HarryCashel/FlaskReddit/README.md

 * `jwt_entended` handles some authorisation and authentication
 * `bootstrap` for the presentation of our front end.
 * `Jinja` for templating html/css

+Flask is an unopinionated web-framework and doesn't make decisions for the developer.
+This gave me the freedom to choose libraries I wanted to use and how to set up my source code.
+Flask is **configuration over convention** and I prefer that over frameworks like *Django* that are **convention over configuration**.
+Flask has been used by companies such as Netflix, Uber and appropriately, Reddit.

+Postgresql is an open-source object-relational database with 30 years of active development.
+A relational database is the most appropriate database,  and I chose SQL (Structured Query Language) for simplicity and my familiarity.
+Postgres is used by Spotify, Netflix and Reddit.

+SQLAlchemy is the most popular Python library for SQL.
+The application utilises this library to connect to the database and the logic for the models are created using SQLAlchemy.

+Two data models are implemented on a PostgreSQL database with one-to-one, one-to-many and many-to-many relationships.
+One database for testing/development and another database for production.
+These are hosted on an AWS EC2 instance in a private subnet.
+The application is hosted on a public ec2 instance and both the application and the database are within the same VPC (Virtual Private Cloud)

+Data is serialised and deserialised using the Marshmallow library.
+Schemas are created with Marshmallow by passing the models created with SQLAlchemy through to Marshmallow.
+Validation of data is also handled when declaring schemas.

 ---
 #### 3.1 Database Entity Diagram